-cancer was removed in its entirety, and his eyelid was reconstructed (see pictures).
-Beyond the missing lashes in the area of his cancer, he has healed well with little signs of any previous surgery.
+Mr. W knew something wasn’t right when the bump on his eyelid wasn’t responding appropriately to the ointment his doctor prescribed for a stye.
+He sought a second opinion.
+His doctor performed a biopsy in the clinic, which confirmed his diagnosis of basal cell carcinoma.
+His doctor removed his cancer in its entirety, and his eyelid was reconstructed (see pictures).
+Beyond the missing lashes in the area of his cancer, he has healed well with minor signs of any previous surgery.
 Unfortunately, Mr. W’s story is all too common.
 Fortunately, we can change that!

 Most eyelid skin cancers are basal cell carcinomas.
 They can be aggressive and locally destructive but usually do not spread to other parts of the body.
 Less common but more aggressive types of eyelid cancers include squamous cell carcinomas and malignant melanomas.